hideyukiinada/ml/examples/readme_gan.md

 What kind of painting do you think Picasso would produce if he were still alive today?
 Or, wouldn't it so cool if you can see another art by Andy Warhol?
 GAN, or Generative Adversarial Network has potential to bring these dreams come close to reality.
-GAN was invented by Ian Goodfellow in 2014.
+GAN was invented by Mr. Ian Goodfellow in 2014.
 You can refer to his original paper [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661) if you are interested.

 In short, GAN consists of two software objects:
 * Generator